SimonBon/Wien_Project/README.md

     '-save_dir': Path to the directory in which the .xlsx and .pkl file are saved

 #### Output:
-    .xlsx file and .pkl file for later use in the pipeline
+    .xlsx file and .pkl file for later use in the pipeline under the 'save_dir' directory